Center for Pathway Experiences

 Page Content

-Be Professional - Be mindful of how you present yourself to your co-workers and supervisor.
+Be Professional - Be mindful of how you present yourself to your supervisor and co-workers.
 What is the appropriate attire for your workplace?
 What is appropriate email etiquette for the person you are addressing?
 If you have a concern or there is an issue you are not sure how to handle, who is the most appropriate person to talk to?
 And don’t forget the basics of common courtesy – be punctual, follow up, and follow through.

 Manage Your Time Wisely - Always complete projects on time, and when one task is done – ask for another.
 If you’re feeling overwhelmed with projects, talk to your supervisor about prioritizing your work.

 Parker Dewey is a platform for students to apply for short-term, mainly remote, micro-internships and projects.
-These opportunities are all paid and range from five to 40 hours of total work.
+These opportunities are all paid and range from five (5) to 40 hours of total work.

 Micro-internships can help you: